alessimichele/PersHomEmbProj/README.md

 # PersHomEmbProj
-Persistent Homology invariance under embedding and projection
+Persistent Homology invariance under embedding and projection.

 I try to ask the following.
 Given a dataset $M$, it is well known that it is possible to associate its persistent homology diagrams, say for $H_0$, $H_1$ and $H_2$.